CollinsLemeke/CollinsLemeke/README.md

 ## Career Highlights
 - AI Research & Development at CIoTH, University of Greater Manchester.
 - Strong foundation in **IT Infrastructure & Support Engineering** — now applying that systems reliability mindset to AI solutions.
+    * Snr.
+IT Support Engr (last role before my msc)
 - Currently pursuing an **MSc in Artificial Intelligence**, exploring research in **explainable computer vision models, deep learning models, NLP, IoT and other aspect of AI**.

 ---